-In contrast 5G, will offer a 10,000x increase in the number of connections per tower cell site.
+In contrast 5G, will offer a 10,000x increase in the number of connections per cell tower site.
 Therefore, the connection itself becomes less scarce.
 In turn, this enables carriers to provide service for each connected device, at a much lower price point.
 By allowing for a lower price point, more devices will be able to economically connect to the network.
-Thus, the Internet of Things will proliferate.
+Thus, the Internet of Things (IoT) will proliferate.

 Use Cases for Higher Density

 Because the scarcity of connections is eliminated, it enables more sensors, more devices, and other Internet of Things (IoT) devices to be connected to a cell tower site, simultaneously.
 As a result of this increase in density, sensors can be cost-effectively used in many different industries, where they could not have economically been before.
 These applications include utility management, pipeline management and traffic management.

 5G will increase network throughput, which is the amount of data that goes through a cell tower site, by 100x.
 Throughput increases drastically with 5G, with the possibility of 10 terabits per second, per square kilometer.
 In comparison, 4G LTE only has throughput of 1 gigabit per second, per square kilometer, on the network currently.

 Throughput means how fast bits per hertz of spectrum can travel to the network and how much capacity can be used over a certain point in time, or certain spectrum band of a network, at each frequency.
 Specifically, throughput improvements are important because data usage is increasing by 30%+ each year.
 Thus, all that extra demand on the network requires more capacity, particularly in high traffic areas, which 5G offers.